Paul Stephens

-Paul Stephens (born April 23, 1987) is an American football defensive back who is currently a free agent.
-He played college football at University of Central Missouri and attended Hightower High School in Missouri City, Texas.
+Paul Stephens (born April 23, 1987) is an American former professional football defensive back who played in the Arena Football League (AFL).
+He played college football at the University of Central Missouri.

 Early life

-Stephens attended Hightower High School where he played football and basketball.
+Stephens attended Hightower High School in Missouri City, Texas, where he played football and basketball.

 College career

 Stephens played for the Blinn Buccaneers from 2005 to 2007.
-Stephens transferred to Arkansas State played in 2008 with the Red Wolves before he was dismissed from the team.
+Stephens transferred to Arkansas State and played in 2008 with the Red Wolves before he was dismissed from the team.
 Stephens played for the Central Missouri Mules in 2010.
 He was the team's starter his only year and helped the Mules to 11 wins.
 He played in 23 games during his career including 4 starts at cornerback.

 Professional career

 Spokane Shock

 Stephens was assigned to the Spokane Shock on February 22, 2012.
 Stephens returned to the Shock in 2013.
-Stephens recorded 12 interceptions in 2013, including 5 on April 19, 2013 against the San Jose SaberCats.
+Stephens recorded 12 interceptions in 2013, including 5 on April 19, 2013, against the San Jose SaberCats.